Vyral/base-template/_posts/2021-04-26-tip-3-for-buyers-to-get-ahead-in-this-market.md

 ---
 layout: post
-title: Tip Three For Buyers To Get Ahead In This Market
+title: Tip 3 For Buyers To Get Ahead In This Market
 tags:
   - Market Update
   - Real Estate